 In the above case it appears the following was applied, in terms of Goal-Plan-Actions-Skills:

 G – resuscitate hypotensive patient P – give fibrinolysis for likely PE A – consult respiratory physician, get CTPA S – request scan, give heparin, transport to CT

 The goal was appropriate, but the plan was ineffective.

 The following approach would have been more effective.

-G – resuscitate hypotensive patient P – identify cause of undifferentiated hypotension and initiate treatment in the resus room A – thorough bedside assessment in patient too sick to move: history, physical, CXR, ECG, labs, POCUS
+G – resuscitate hypotensive patient P – identify cause of undifferentiated hypotension and initiate treatment in the resus room A – thorough bedside assessment in patient too sick to move: history, physical, CXR, ECG, labs, POCUS S – Basic cardiac ultrasound

 By planning to identify and treat the cause of hypotension in the resus room, the more appropriate investigation would have been selected (cardiac ultrasound) and the correct diagnosis is much more likely to have been made.

 Let’s look at some other cases:

 2. An 88-year-old male presents by ambulance to the ED with dizziness.
 He is hypotensive, pyrexial, hypoxic and confused.

 His chest x-ray shows likely bronchopneumonia.
 He has appropriate initial resuscitation and ICU is consulted.
 Soon he is intubated and on high dose vasoactive medication with escalating doses despite ongoing hypotension, anuria, and a lactate of 11 mmol/l, increased from 8 on arrival.